Economic history of Germany: Industrial Revolution

-Before 1850 Germany lagged behind the leaders in industrial development, United Kingdom, France and Belgium.
+Before 1850 Germany lagged behind the leaders in industrial development, the United Kingdom, France and Belgium.
 However, the country had considerable assets: a highly skilled labor force, a good educational system, a strong work ethic, good standards of living and a sound protectionist strategy based on the Zollverein.
 By mid-century, the German states were catching up, and by 1900 Germany was a world leader in industrialization, along with Britain and the United States.
 In 1800, Germany's social structure was poorly suited to any kind of social or industrial development.
 Domination by modernizing France during the era of the French Revolution (1790s to 1815) produced important institutional reforms, including the abolition of feudal restrictions on the sale of large landed estates, the reduction of the power of the guilds in the cities, and the introduction of a new, more efficient commercial law.
 Nevertheless, traditionalism remained strong in most of Germany.
 Until mid-century, the guilds, the landed aristocracy, the churches, and the government bureaucracies had so many rules and restrictions that entrepreneurship was held in low esteem, and given little opportunity to develop.
 The 1867 Passport Law let workers search for work in their own interest.
 Freedom of movement went hand in hand with destruction of guilds and freedom of entry into all occupations.

 From the 1830s and 1840s, Prussia, Saxony, and other states reorganized agriculture, introducing sugar beets, turnips, and potatoes, yielding a higher level of food production that enabled a surplus rural population to move to industrial areas.
 The beginning of the industrial revolution in Germany came in the textile industry, and was facilitated by eliminating tariff barriers through the Zollverein, starting in 1834.
 The takeoff stage of economic development came with the railroad revolution in the 1840s, which opened up new markets for local products, created a pool of middle managers, increased the demand for engineers, architects and skilled machinists, and stimulated investments in coal and iron.
 The political decisions about the economy of Prussia (and after 1871, all of Germany) were largely controlled by a coalition of "rye and iron", that is the Junker landowners of the east and the heavy industry of the west.